Enthium: Engrammer meets Hands Down Promethium

 I’m so glad this experiment worked out because it makes the layout a lot more comfortable for me in practice and it would also further reduce the barrier to entry for others seeking to switch over to Enthium from the Engrammer layout. :)

-Similarly, after more real-world use, I also swapped semicolon with slash
+Similarly, after a month of real-world use, I also swapped Q

-b y o u / x l d w v q c i e a , k h t n s z ' - = . ; j m g p f r
+b y o u ; x l d w v z c i e a , k h t n s q ' - = . / j m g p f r

 Performance